cdellacqua/stores.js/README.md

 console.log(store$.nOfSubscriptions()); // 0
 ```

-If you ever needed to add the same function
+If you ever need to add the same function
-more than once you can still achieve that by simply wrapping it inside an arrow function:
+more than once you can still achieve this by simply wrapping it inside an arrow function:

 ```ts
 import {makeStore} from 'universal-stores';